Daniel-Wittgenstein/baby/DEVELOPER-README.md

-# Developing
+# Developing / Work on the app

-Work on the app:
+Do:

   npm run dev

-Live reloads on changes.
+This live reloads on changes.

 HOWEVER: any time you make a change to a file inside ./src/runtime, you ALSO need to manually rebuild the runtime with: